davyranger/terraform_template/README.md

 ## Prerequisites

 ### Azure Backend
-Ensure the Azure Resource Manager (AzureRM) backend is configured in your Terraform setup.
+Ensure the Azure Resource Manager (AzureRM) backend is configured in your Terraform setup main.tf parent_directory.
 The backend must already exist and be accessible.

 ### GitHub Secrets
 The following secrets must be defined in your GitHub repository for authentication with Azure: